uiuc-ae-computing/uiuc-ae-computing.github.io/docs/python-setup.md

         # change your working directory to your projects folder
         cd projects

-        # make a computing-readiness folder and change your working directory to it
+        # make a computing-readiness folder
         mkdir computing-readiness

+        # change your working directory to the computing-readiness folder
         cd computing-readiness

 1. Start VS Code in your `computing-readiness` folder.
 Open VS Code, go to VS Code's File > Open Folder, and select your `computing-readiness` folder.

 1. Create a Conda environment for this computing-readiness project.

-    VS Code provides a good explanation for why you should use project-specific virtual environments (like Conda environments): "A best practice among Python developers is to use a project-specific virtual environment.
-Once you activate that environment, any packages you then install are isolated from other environments, including the global interpreter environment, reducing many complications that can arise from conflicting package versions."

     A Conda cheatsheet of common Conda commands can be found [here](https://docs.conda.io/projects/conda/en/latest/_downloads/843d9e0198f2a193a3484886fa28163c/conda-cheatsheet.pdf).